Natural Ways to Help Treat Hypothyroidism

 - Seafood and iodine-rich algaes like kelp, fucus, and spirulina

-Another option would be to prepare ourselves an algae salt.
-We should grind, or put through a mill, sea salt and the algae of our choice, as well as aromatic herbs, mix everything and store in an airtight container.
+Another option would be to prepare an algae salt.
+To do this, you should grind up sea salt and the algae of your choice, along with some aromatic herbs.
+Then, mix everything and store it in an airtight container.
 The salt will act as a preservative.
-We can then use the mixture the same as normal salt in soups, stews, etc.
+You can then use the mixture the same way you would normally use salt in soups, stews, etc.

-On the other hand, we should avoid the following foods, as they block our absorption of iodine:
+On the other hand, you should avoid the following foods, because they block your body’s iodine absorption:

 - Purple cabbage

 - Tap water

 You should also prepare mint and ginger infusions and make foods with small quantities of cayenne.

 Together with a naturopath, you can determine if it would be good for you to take homeopathic treatments (Kali iodatum or Magnesium phosphorica, for example), or trace elements (gold, iodine, lithium, copper manganese, or copper zinc).

 With emotional issues, you can turn to the Bach flower.
 Wild rose (rosa acicularis) can help treat hypothyroidism if you’re dealing with things like submissiveness, apathy, and lack of interest.
 But it’s always best to have a specialist evaluate your emotional health before you try any treatments.